Automotive to China

 Duties are imposed on the majority of imports and a 17 per cent Value Added Tax (VAT) is applied to all imports, except those specifically used for manufacturing for re-export.
 Potential exporters are therefore advised to make direct contact with Austrade in order to obtain the most up-to-date information on the relevant sector tariffs and regulations.

-A regulation known as 'whole vehicle character’, impose a tax on imported automotive components equal to the tariff on a complete automobile (typically 25 per cent) if the final assembled vehicle fails to meet certain local content requirements.
+A regulation known as 'whole vehicle character’, imposes a tax on imported automotive components equal to the tariff on a complete automobile (typically 25 per cent) if the final assembled vehicle fails to meet certain local content requirements.

 Marketing your products and services